Xeljanz Lawsuit for Cancer & Heart Related Problems

 - The pharmaceutical company knew of Xeljanz's risks but failed to warn their consumers properly

-- The pharmaceutical company breached its duty to provide safe medication
+- The drugmaker breached its duty to provide safe medication

 - The pharmaceutical company acted negligently in conducting formal clinical studies and testing before releasing the prescription drug to the public

-Rosenfeld Injury Lawyer Representing Victims of Dangerous Drugs
+Rosenfeld Injury Lawyers Representing Victims of Dangerous Drugs

-Our legal team realizes that taking on a massive corporation may seem intimidating, but our Xeljanz attorneys are committed to protecting your rights as a patient injured by dangerous drugs.
+Our legal team realizes that taking on a massive corporation may seem intimidating, but our Xeljanz lawsuit attorneys are committed to protecting your rights as a patient injured by dangerous drugs .

-If you or a loved one has suffered from a heart attack, stroke, DVT, or PE after taking the dangerous drug, please get in touch with our Xeljanz lawyers to discuss the details of your case during a free legal consultation.
+Have you or a loved one suffered blood clots, DVT, PE, stroke, heart attack, or other serious heart-related problems after taking the dangerous drug?
+Contact our Xeljanz lawyers to discuss the details of your case during a free legal consultation.